FAQs and Useful Tenant Information

 How much is the deposit?

-As a standard we require £200 deposit plus at least one guarantor.
+As a standard we require £400 deposit depending on the property plus at least one guarantor.
 For overseas students who do not have a UK guarantor, we do have other options available.

 What is a guarantor?